Free boundary regularity for the inhomogeneous one-phase Stefan problem: Introduction

-In our paper, we deal with the inhomogeneous one-phase case \eqref{eq:StefanNH}, which models the ice melting in the presence of an external source or a sink of heat, following the approach introduced in \cite{DFS23}.
-More precisely, we are interested in the free boundary regularity starting from a geometric condition of flatness, henceforth called $\varepsilon$-flatness.
-We observe that a crucial disparity with the elliptic framework lies in how the flatness of the free boundary is defined, since it evolves in time.
+In our paper, we deal with the inhomogeneous one-phase case \eqref{eq:StefanNH}, which models the melting of the ice in the presence of an external source or a sink of heat, following the approach introduced in \cite{DFS23}.
+More precisely, we are interested in the regularity of the free boundary starting from a geometric condition, which we call $\varepsilon$-flatness and introduce in the next definition.